 Although most training is specific in this stage, it is still critical to maintain a 20% focus on multi lateral training.
 This is important in perfecting skills and coordination.
 Again athletes with previous training will experience less barriers in the perfecting of skills in this stage.

 The continuation of multi lateral training will contribute to speed improvements in this stage.
-Strength and power training gains will also improve speed as more force is produced in the movement as speed is a big factor in softball.
+Strength and power training gains will also improve speed which is a big factor in softball, as more force is produced in the movement.

 Strength and Power Training